hugokindel/hugokindel/README.md

 <h2>🤔 About me</h2>

 I'm Hugo Kindel, also known as ForxVT or just Forx 😃.
-I've been around computer my whole life, it's like I've always been attracted to them!
+I've been around computers my whole life, it's like I've always been attracted to them!
 I live in Paris but would love to discover the world one day.
 Tech enthusiast, programmer, designer are some of the things you could call me.
 Mostly passionate about cybersecurity but also a wanna be game dev and engine programmer!

 - 👨‍💻 9 years of programming experience.
 - 📚 Currently studying at [Université de Paris](https://u-paris.fr/en/).